 Justin B. Moore, PhD, MS, FACSM

-Justin B. Moore, PhD, MS, FACSM is an Associate Professor in the Department of Implementation Science in the Division of Public Health Sciences at the Wake Forest School of Medicine in Winston-Salem, NC, USA.
+Justin B. Moore, PhD, MS, FACSM is a Professor in the Department of Implementation Science in the Division of Public Health Sciences at the Wake Forest School of Medicine in Winston-Salem, NC, USA.
 He holds joint appointments in the departments of Family & Community Medicine and Epidemiology & Prevention.
 Dr. Moore also serves as the Director of the Implementation Science Affinity Group within the Clinical and Translational Science Institute at Wake Forest University.
 He conducts community-engaged research focused on the dissemination and implementation of evidence-based strategies for the promotion of healthy behaviors in underserved populations.
 He also conducts epidemiological research examining the determinants of health behaviors and related comorbidities across the lifespan.
 He serves as the Associate Editor of the Journal of Public Health Management and Practice as an Associate Editor-in-Chief for the Translational Journal of the American College of Sports Medicine.
 He previously served at the chair of the editorial board of the American Journal of Public Health.
 Dr. Moore is an active member of the American Public Health Association (APHA) and the American College of Sports Medicine (ACSM).
 He was named a fellow in the ACSM in 2010 and was a founding member of the Physical Activity Section of the APHA.
 He later served as the chair of the Physical Activity Section and as the Section’s representative on the APHA Governing Council.
 In 2017, he was named a fellow in the National Cancer Institute supported Mentored Training for Dissemination and Implementation Research in Cancer program.
 He has served as a visiting scholar at Nanchang University, located in Nanchang, Jiangxi, China, and Wuhan University, in Wuhan, Hubei, China.
 As a result of his research, he and his colleagues have published more than 170 peer-reviewed articles, and he has received funding as principal investigator for his work from the National Institutes of Health, the US Centers for Disease Control and Prevention, the Robert Wood Johnson Foundation, and the de Beaumont Foundation, among others.

 Areas of expertise: chronic disease, community-based programs, obesity, physical activity, rural health, youth